top of page

 Dr. Rex (RJ) Rowley

-Professor of Geography in the Department of Geography, Geology, and the Environment at Illinois State University.
-He has a B.S. in geography from Brigham Young University, and M.A. and Ph.D. degrees in geography from the University of Kansas.
-At ISU, he teaches GIS, National Parks Geography, Human Geography, Maps and Society, World Geography, and field classes to explore cultural landscapes in the American Southwest and Japan.
-In addition, he is the geography program internship coordinator.
-His research interests are cultural landscapes, sense of place, and geographic information science.
-Rowley has published Everyday Las Vegas: Local Life in a Tourist Town, an in-depth study of local life and sense of place in a tourist town.
-He has also published articles in such journals as GeoHumanities, Journal of Cultural Geography, Geographical Review, Great Plains Quarterly, Asian Geography, and Cartographica, as well as chapters in a number of edited volumes including Explorations in Place Attachment and The Changing World Religion Map.
-He loves exploring new places on student field trips and on family vacations.
+Dr. Rex (RJ) Rowley is a Professor of Geography in the Department of Geography, Geology and the Environment at Illinois State University.
+Dr. Rowley has a B.S. in geography from Brigham Young University, and M.A. and Ph.D. degrees in geography from the University of Kansas.
+At ISU, he teaches GIS, National Parks Geography, Human Geography, Maps and Society, World Geography and field classes to explore cultural landscapes in the American Southwest and Japan.
+He serves as the geography program internship coordinator and his research examines cultural landscapes, sense of place, and geographic information science.
+Rowley is the author of Everyday Las Vegas: Local Life in a Tourist Town and has published widely in geography journals and edited volumes.

 Dr. Charles Wheelan

-Teaches at the Tuck School of Business at Dartmouth and at the University of Chicago.
+Dr. Charles Wheelan teaches at the Tuck School of Business at Dartmouth.
 He holds a Ph.D. in public policy from the University of Chicago, a Master’s in Public Affairs from Princeton University, and a B.A. from Dartmouth College.
-He is a former correspondent for The Economist and the author of numerous books, including Naked Economics, Naked Money, and Naked Statistics, that attempt to make serious topics more accessible (and even fun).
-Dr. Wheelan has a passion for making economics and public policy interesting and understandable to laypeople.
+He is a former correspondent for The Economist and the author of numerous books, including Naked Economics, Naked Money, and Naked Statistics.
+Dr. Wheelan has a passion for making economics and public policy interesting and understandable to lay people.
 He is also the author of The Centrist Manifesto, a book that grew out of his experience as a candidate for Congress in Chicago in 2009.
 He is the founder and chair emeritus of Unite America, a non-partisan movement working to put voters first by fostering a more representative and functional government.
-His forthcoming book, Naked Government, is slated for publication in 2025.

 bottom of page